troyp/asoc.el/README.md

 # asoc.el -- Association List Library for Emacs Lisp.

-Emacs Lisp provides only minimal facilities for dealing with alists, while using standard list functions is awkward and requires additional processing.

-`asoc` provides a rich API for creating, accessing and manipulating association lists.
+Emacs Lisp provides only minimal facilities for dealing with alists, and processing them using standard list functions is awkward and tedious. `asoc` provides a complete API for handling association lists.
+In addition to basic functions for creating, accessing and modifying alists, it provides mapping, filtering and folding facilities in both regular and anaphoric variants, a looping construct analogous to `dolist`, and a special variable for configuring the equality predicate used by `asoc` operations.

 __note on builtin list functions__: For some operations, no distinction need be made between alists and general lists. `asoc` does not provide functions for such